A Piet Mondrian painting has been hanging upside-down for decades, art historian says – KION546

 “An initial visual inspection confirmed the suspicion that by turning the canvas upside down, the adhesive strips on the upper edge are aligned with the edge of the picture, whereas those at the lower edge peter out, with pieces missing here and there,” says the museum in the catalog.
 “Assuming that Mondrian began by attaching the strips at the top, and, following the principle of gravity, unrolled them downward to attach them at the bottom of the canvas, then the painting has indeed been hanging upside down ever since it was first exhibited in 1945.”

-It is also possible, according to the musuem, that “Mondrian repeatedly turned the picture around while he was working on it, in which case there would be no right or wrong orientation.”
+It is also possible, according to the museum, that “Mondrian repeatedly turned the picture around while he was working on it, in which case there would be no right or wrong orientation.”

 This open-ended quality also may have been part of a greater message about New York City itself.